 After about three years in that very small space on the corner of NE 85th Street, the opportunity came for the Gagnons to build a new building at the north end of the block.
-In 1955 the Gagnons built a large new store for their pharmacy on the corner of NE 86th Street and 35th Ave NE, present site of the Wells Fargo Bank (but in another building, not the present brick bank.)
+In 1955 the Gagnons built a large new store for their pharmacy on the corner of NE 86th Street and 35th Ave NE.
+In 1972 the pharmacy building was torn down and replaced by the present brick bank building.

-When a big new Pay ‘n Save store opened across the street from them in 1960, the Gagnons found they could still compete in the pharmacy business because of their personal service and home delivery.
-But in the 1970’s, having reached the age of 50, Bud found that he was growing weary of being roused during the night to make up and deliver emergency prescriptions.
+When a big new Pay ‘n Save store (present site of Rite-Aid) opened across the street in 1960, the Gagnons found they could still compete in the pharmacy business because of their personal service and home delivery.
+But by the 1970s, having reached the age of 50, Bud found that he was growing weary of being roused during the night to make up and deliver emergency prescriptions.
 Then too, there had begun to be changes in society which affected the Wedgwood neighborhood businesses.
-With more cars and greater mobility, people drove to shopping centers rather than coming on foot to neighborhood stores as they had done in the 1950’s.
-During the day, Gagnon’s store was quiet; the one-car, housewife-at-home Wedgwood households of the 1950’s had become two-car, dual-income families, and there were fewer daytime customers.
+With more cars and greater mobility, people drove to shopping centers rather than coming on foot to neighborhood stores as they had done in the 1950s.
+During the day, Gagnon’s store was quiet; the one-car, housewife-at-home Wedgwood households of the 1950s had become two-car, dual-income families, and there were fewer daytime customers.

 In 1972 the Gagnons were approached by University Federal Savings which wanted to establish a branch in Wedgwood and inquired about buying Gagnon’s property.
 It seemed the perfect opportunity for Bud to get free of owning and operating his business, so he sold the store and went to work as an employee of another pharmacy.
-The Wedgewood Pharmacy building was torn down and the brick bank, presently occupied by Wells Fargo, was built in its place.
-It was the end of the era of ’50’s-style drugstore service and soda-fountain social life in Wedgwood.
+The Wedgewood Pharmacy building was torn down and the brick bank at 8517 35th Ave NE, presently occupied by Wells Fargo, was built in its place.
+It was the end of the era of 1950s-style drugstore service and soda-fountain social life in Wedgwood.

-Note on the extra “e:” After the name “Wedgwood” caught on in the 1950’s, some neighborhood businesses spelled it with and some without the extra “e.”
+Note on the extra “e:” After “Wedgwood” caught on as the neighborhood name, some businesses spelled it with and some without the extra “e.”
 Today the Wedgewood Estates Apartments is the only place where that spelling is still used.
 The City Clerk’s map of the neighborhood also spells it “Wedgewood.”